isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 Please suspend your business operations until you have received the official email notification of approval.

 #### **3. The website reflects that my exemption application is “approved”.
 What should I do?**
-Please proceed to declare your manpower details here.
+Please proceed to declare your manpower details <a href="https://go.gov.sg/exemptionstatus" target="_blank">here</a>.
 Please note that you are still subjected to a manpower quota as your company is not in the list of permitted services.

 #### **4. I am unable to find the status of my application for General Exemption on covid.gobusiness.gov.sg.
 What should I do?**
 Please allow at least 2-3 days for your application to be processed.